OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 <!-- // an overview of the code -->

-We've introduced some new concepts in this experiment in order to create cleaner and more robust code.
-Let's examine some of these concepts.

-// TODO: introduce the new concepts briefly
+We've introduced some new and important concepts in this experiment.
+We've created and imported **modules**, files containing code that can be called and reused in other scripts without having to re-type it all.
+When you update a module, any program that calls them will get the new changes!

+We've also introduced **classes** which are blueprints for Python objects.
+Python objects are collections of data that are meant to help you wrap up low-level grunt-work code into simpler, more usable functions and variables.

+Finally, we introduced **safely exiting from an infinite loop**, to ensure that the Omega's GPIOs are properly freed from the Python script once you want to end the program.

 #### Creating and Importing Modules